cormullion/Thebes.jl/docs/src/views.md

 ![isometric cube example](assets/figures/cube1.svg)

-This little animation views the cube and changes the perspective slowly from 0 up to 1400.
+This animation views the cube and changes the perspective slowly, starting at 0, then moving from 300 up to 1400.

 ![perspective cube example](assets/figures/perspectivemovie-animation.gif)

-As the value of `perspective` increases, the apparent magnification increases, and parallel lines will start to converge.
+As the value of `perspective` increases, the apparent magnification increases, and parallel lines start to converge.
+The next example tries to show the converging parallel lines.

 ```@example
 using Thebes, Luxor # hide